jimniels/blog/_posts/2016-01-28-designing-and-building-assignment-desk.md

 It was really neat to see how quickly we could build this app.
 Granted it wasn’t a beast in terms of complexity, but that was partly because we made it that way.
 Up front we had to cut anything that was unnecessary and unify any patterns we could in order to ship something as fast as we did.

-Now that we’ve launced, the application has taken a more product-centric approach of getting user feedback and incorporating it back into the application while simultaneously figuring out ways to improve and enhance the basic design and functionality the app was built on.
+Now that we’ve launched, the application has taken a more product-centric approach of getting user feedback and incorporating it back into the application while simultaneously figuring out ways to improve and enhance the basic design and functionality the app was built on.